TuringML/infrastructure/README.md

 - ONE_PASSWORD_USER
 - CLIENT_ID

+NOTE: A token is created by login for 1password and expires after 30 minutes, you can reset the token after expiry by running `. /etc/profile`

 The CLIENT_ID is representative for the name of the client and will be used throughout the whole setup.

 Example: